khan4019/front-end-Interview-Questions/README.md

 13. How to serve html in multiple languages?
 14. Explain standard and quirks mode.
 15. What is a semantic tag?
-16. Define the list types in HTML?
+16. Differentiate between an Ordered list and an Unordered list?

 #### [HTML: Answers for Basic Questions](http://www.thatjsdude.com/interview/html.html)